michael-ouyang-projects/MichaelCore/README.md

 private Map<String, Object> realBeanFactory = new HashMap<>();
 ```

-Next, scanClassesToContainer(isJUnitTest()), it takes a boolean parameter which indicate that the execution of the application is an unit test or not, if you run the application from the main function then the parameter will be false, but if you run the application as junit test then you will find that it's true.
+Next, scanClassesToContainer(isJUnitTest()), it takes a boolean parameter which indicate that the execution of the application is an unit test or not, if you run the application from main function then the parameter will be false, but if you run the application as junit test then you will find that it's true.
 ```
 private static boolean isJUnitTest() {
     for (StackTraceElement element : Thread.currentThread().getStackTrace()) {